 The engine is started when the key is in this position.
-Electrical components with a high power consumption are switched off temporarily.
+Electrical devices with a high power consumption are switched off temporarily at the same time.

-Every time the vehicle is started again, the ignition key must be turned to position 1.
+Each time that the vehicle must be started, the ignition key must be turned to the position 1.
 The repetitive start prevention lock of the ignition prevents possible damage to the starter motor if the engine is already running.

 - The ignition key must NOT be removed from the lock until the vehicle comes to a standstill.
-Otherwise, the steering could be immediately blocked.
-Risk of accident! - Always remove the key from the ignition when leaving the vehicle, even for a short period.
+Otherwise, the steering could be immediately blocked- Risk of accident! - Always remove the key from the ignition when leaving the vehicle, even if only for a short period.
 This is especially important if children or disabled people are left alone in the vehicle.
 They could accidentally start the engine or work electrical equipment such as the electric windows, consequently resulting in an accident. - Unsupervised use of the keys could start the engine or any electrical system, such as the electric window.
 This could result in serious injury.

-The starter motor will only work when the engine is stopped (ignition key position 2).
+The starter motor will only work when the engine is stopped (ignition key position (2)).